 (Meals – Breakfast)

-Early morning, you will be visiting the great TAJ MAHAL.
-Taj Mahal is considered to be one of the finest examples of Mughal architecture and is also a UNESCO World Heritage Site.
-It is also listed among the NEW SEVEN WONDERS OF WORLD.
-TAJ MAHAL is also known as the monument of love as it was built by Emperor Shahjahan in the memory of his beloved wife Mumtaz.
+Early morning, you will be visiting the great TAJ MAHAL, which is considered to be one of the finest examples of Mughal architecture and is also marked as a UNESCO World Heritage Site.
+Popularly known as ‘The Monument of Love’, Taj Mahal was built by Mughal Emperor Shah Jahan, for his beloved wife, Mumtaz.

 Day 15 (Sunday) – Departure